 Data coupling and control coupling coverage are metrics of the completeness of testing of data coupling and control coupling interfaces in the software.
-By demonstrating that your testing has exercised 100% of the data coupling and control coupling interfaces in the software architecture, you are also demonstrating the sufficiency of your software-software integration testing.
+By demonstrating that your testing has exercised 100% of the data coupling and control coupling interfaces in the software architecture, you are also demonstrating the sufficiency of your softwaresoftware and hardware-software integration testing.